Maro-3D/DOGS/README.md

 # DOGS

 !!!
-The addon is still WIP; crashes to be expected !!!
+The addon is still WIP; this is the first code pass so it is super badly written and crashes are to be expected !!!

 First thing first: DOGS are not CATS!